 Colours and Font Selection:

-Since the story is for kids and a very energetic one at that, we went for a bright color palette with red, blue, green and yellow and bold yet simple font.
-These colors & fonts helped a lot in defining particular emotions and the moods.
-There was a lot of colorfulness in the scenes to add the required drama to the story.
+Since the story is for kids and a very energetic one at that, we went for a bright colour palette with a red, blue, green and yellow and bold yet simple font.
+These colours & fonts helped a lot in defining particular emotions and moods.
+There was a lot of colourfulness in the scenes to add the required drama to the story.

-Sera wrote ‘Hello World’ in her book’s acknowledgment.
+Sera wrote ‘Hello World’ in her book’s acknowledgement with a proud feeling.
 She already sees her storybook going in every corner of the world.

 We knew that we had just designed happiness for her 🙂